openhab/openhab-addons/bundles/org.openhab.binding.warmup/README.md

 The device is optimised for controlling underfloor heating (electric or hydronic), although it can also control central heating circuits.
 The device reports the temperature from one of two thermostats, either a floor temperature probe or the air temperature at the device.
-The separate temperatures do not appear to be reported through the API.
 It appears to be possible to configure two devices in a primary / secondary configuration, but it is not clear how this might be represented by the API and hasn't been implemented.

 ## Discovery